Henry L. Howison

-Henry Lycurgis Howison (October 10, 1837 – December 31, 1914) was a rear admiral in the United States Navy.
+Henry Lycurgus Howison (October 10, 1837 – December 31, 1914) was a rear admiral in the United States Navy.
 He was an officer in the Union Navy throughout the American Civil War, participating in the Battle of Port Royal and Battle of Mobile Bay.
 He later served as professor and department head at the United States Naval Academy.

 Early life

-Henry Lycurgis Howison was born on October 10, 1837, in Washington, D.C. to Juliet Virginia (née Jackson) and Henry Howison.
+Henry Lycurgus Howison was born on October 10, 1837, in Washington, D.C., to Juliet Virginia (née Jackson) and Henry Howison.
 He then lived in Indiana and was recommended for the United States Naval Academy.
-Howison entered the Naval Academy in September 1854 and graduated in June 1858.
+Howison entered the Naval Academy on September 26, 1854, as acting midshipman and graduated on June 11, 1858.